fer-osorio/cipher-fortis/README.md

 This is a message with many dots.....................................................................................
 ```
-Two files were written: `encryption.txt` that holds the encrypted message, and `encryption.key` that holds the necesary data for
+Two files were written: `encryption.txt` that holds the encrypted message, and `encryption.key` that holds the necessary data for
 the decryption.

 ```